 It’s December 31st and tomorrow is the first blank page of a 365 day book, so write a good one.

 It’s (almost) that time of the year again… Do you already know where you’ll be spending New Year’s Eve?!

-One might call this the partier’s party spot since it’s the headquarters of American New Year’s shenanigans.
+One might call this the party spot since it’s the headquarters of American New Year’s shenanigans.
 It’s quite the sight to see the Las Vegas Strip become a gigantic pedestrian mall as hundreds of thousands walk around decked out in silly hats and noisemakers.

-Throw in the usual casino and club options and it’s hard to beat America’s funnest city!
+Throw in the usual casino and club options and it’s hard to beat America’s most fun city!

-Every list needs a wildcard and we’ve picked as the best places for New Year’s Eve the bitterly cold capital city of Iceland to punch above its weight!
+Every list needs a wild card and we’ve picked as the best places for New Year’s Eve the bitterly cold capital city of Iceland to punch above its weight!
 The total lack of city sponsored events here make this a DIY event of epic proportions: the seemingly out of control brenna (bonfires) will take your breath away.

 You’ll even feel morally satisfied, a rarity on New Year’s Eve – all firework sale proceeds are mandated by the government to go to the Icelandic Association for Search and Rescue, which is responsible for over 1200 rescues a year.

 Don’t know where to spend New Year’s Eve?
-There’s nothing more iconic for New Year’s Eve than the ball drop in Times Square: being there for one of them just might be the Holy Grail of New Year’s celebrations.
+There’s nothing more iconic for New Year’s Eve than the ball drop in Times Square: being there for one of them just might be the best places for New Year’s celebrations.

 In New York, the anything-goes warehouse parties and concerts of super famous international musicians are a thing of legend.
 Because there’s too much to list, you’ll almost certainly find something for your tastes.